SAP/cloud-commerce-spartacus-storefront-project/README.md

 Copyright (c) 2024 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE](LICENSE) file.

-## Acknowledgements

-This project includes code from [Bootstrap v4.6.2](https://getbootstrap.com/), which is licensed under the MIT License.

-- Copyright 2011-2022 The Bootstrap Authors
-- Copyright 2011-2022 Twitter, Inc.